pkardas/notes/books/speech-and-language-processing.md

 *PMI* - Point-wise Mutual Information - measure how often 2 events occur, compared with what we would expect if they were independent.
 A useful tool whenever we need to find words that are strongly associated.
 It is more common to use PPMI.
 Very rare words tend to have very high PMI.

+*Word2vec* - dense word embedding, the intuition of word2vec is that instead of counting how often each word *w* occurs near word *u*, we train a classifier on a binary classification task: "Is word *w* likely to show up near word *u*?".
+We can use running text as supervised training data. - this is called self-supervised training data.

+Visualising embeddings - visualise the meaning of a word embedded in space by listing the most similar words, clustering algorithms and the most important method - dimensionality projection, eg. t-SNE.

+*First-order co-occurrence / Syntagmatic association* - if words are near each other, eg. *wrote* and *book*.

+*Second-order co-occurrence / Paradigmatic association* - if words have similar neighbours, eg. *wrote*, *said*

+*Representational harm*.
+Embeddings are capable of capturing bias and stereotypes.
+More, they are capable of amplifying bias.

+#### Chapter 7: Neural Networks and Neural Language Models

+Neural network share much of the same mathematics as logistic regression, but NNs are more powerful classifier than logistic regression.
+Neural networks can automatically learn useful representations of the input.

+*Unit* - takes a set of real values numbers as input, performs some computations on them and produces an output.
+Is taking weighted sum of inputs + bias.
+Output of this function is called an activation.
+$$
+y = a = f(z) = f(w \cdot x + b)
+$$
+*f* - eg. sigmoid, tanh, ReLU.
+Sigmoid most commonly used for teaching.
+Tanh is almost always better than sigmoid.
+ReLU (rectified linear unit) - most commonly used and the simplest.

+*The (famous) XOR problem* - Minsky proved it is not possible to build a perceptron (very simple neural unit that has a binary output and does not have a non-linear activation function) to compute logical XOR.
+However, it can be computed using a layered neural network.

+*Feed-Forward Neural Network*.
+Multi-layer network, units are connected without cycles.
+Sometimes called multi-layer perceptrons for historical reasons, modern networks aren't perceptrons (aren't linear).
+Simple FFNN have 3 types of nodes: input units, hidden units and output units.
+The core of the neural network is the hidden layer formed of hidden units.
+Standard architecture is that each layer is fully connected - each unit in each layer takes all the outputs from the previous layer.